signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DTXHandling"></a>
 ## DTX Handling

-DTX (Discontinuous Transmission) handling is enabled by default, and can be disabled in the session config file (see the above example).
-When enabled for a session, the media decoder specified for that session generates comfort noise (CNG) from incoming SID packets.
-Comfort noise is generated for the duration specified by each DTX.
-A log file example showing incoming SID packets and DTX expansion is shown below in "Packet Stats Logging".
+DTX (Discontinuous Transmission) handling can be enabled/disabled on per session basis, and is enabled by default (see the above session config file example).
+When enabled the following functionality expands the output packet stream to meet the required duration for each DTX occurrence:

+  - the Pktlib DSGetOrderedPackets() API reacts to incoming SID packets and inserts SID CNG (comfort noise generation) packets with adjusted timestamps in the outgoing packet stream

+  - the media decoder specified for the session generates comfort noise from the SIG CNG packets

+A log file example showing incoming SID packets and outgoing DTX expansion is shown below in "Packet Stats Logging".

 <a name ="DTMFHandling"></a>
 ## DTMF Handling